 Key Issues on Strategic Purchasing in Sub-Saharan Africa

-- The Humble Budget: An Overlooked Vehicle for Strategic Health Purchasing by Aloysius Ssennyonjo, Otieno Osoro, Freddie Ssengooba, Chrispus Mayora, Elizabeth Ekirapa, Richard Ssempala and Danielle Bloom
+- The Government Budget: An Overlooked Vehicle for Strategic Health Purchasing by Aloysius Ssennyonjo, Otieno Osoro, Freddie Ssengooba, Chrispus Mayora, Elizabeth Ekirapa, Richard Ssempala and Danielle Bloom

 - Is performance-based financing a pathway to strategic purchasing in sub-Saharan Africa?
 A synthesis of the evidence by Dennis Waithaka, Cheryl Cashin, Edwine Barasa